thehyve/glowing-bear-docker/README.md

     ./startall
     ```

+To use Let's Encrypt instead of custom certificates, configure the
+`LETS_ENCRYPT_DOMAIN` and `SUBDOMAINS` variables in step 1) and
+run `./startall --letsencrypt` in step 4).

 ## Running variant store connector

 The `startall` script has a flag `--connector` that allows you to run your setup together with variant store connector.